Joi/joi.github.io/_recipes/Rouille.md

 <li>1 pinch cayenne</li>
 <li>Salt</li>
 </ul>
-</div>	</div>	<div class="medium-6 small-7 columns" id="directions"><h4>Directions</h4><div class="box box-directions content"><p>Crumble saffron threads in stock in a food processor or mortar.
+</div>	</div>	<div class="columns large-6 small-12" id="directions"><h4>Directions</h4><div class="box box-directions content"><p>Crumble saffron threads in stock in a food processor or mortar.
 Add garlic and purée, or grind with a pestle, until smooth.
 Transfer to a bowl and stir in mayonnaise, paprika, and cayenne.
 Season to taste with salt.</p>
 </div>	</div>